-Plasma and serum calprotectin has been described as specific biomarker for severe bacterial infections and sepsis, where it is able to distinguish between viral and bacterial infections1-3.
+Plasma and serum calprotectin has been described as specific biomarker for the inflammatory response in severe bacterial infections and sepsis, where it is able to distinguish between viral and bacterial infections1-3.
 But why is it upregulated in the viral infection COVID-19 and what is the link to sepsis?

 SARS-CoV-2 has been described to cause viral sepsis in several studies4-9.
 This is also reported by the Global Sepsis Alliance.
 Patients with severe COVID-19 have shown symptoms of sepsis and septic shock, including including fever and chills, fatigue or weakness, cold extremities and weak peripheral pulses.
 Hospitalised COVID-19 patients with severe form of the disease have also alterations in the coagulation, dysregulated immune response and induction of cytokine response also called cytokine storm, the response which is very similar to bacterial sepsis6,10-13.
 In fact, many severe COVID-19 patients meet the criteria of the Third International Consensus Definitions for Sepsis (Sepsis‐3).
 Most of COVID-19 deaths are caused by sepsis7,10,14.

 SARS-CoV-2 infections differ from other viral infections because severe COVID-19 patients display symptoms of immune dysregulation and hyperinflammation15.
 The cytokine storm is described in many severe COVID-19 patients.
 It is characterised by a high production of cytokines resulting in increased inflammation7,8,11,16.